 Profile Window displays a profile view of one or more selected features.
-This window requires
+This window requires that the Profile Window function group be enabled.

 Feature Properties Panel displays the properties of the feature and numeric information about the current feature and point.
-It can be used as a floating window or as a docked panel
+It can be used as a floating window or as a docked panel window on the right-hand side of the screen.